Home > Facade > Façade Actions: Climate Change and Wellbeing

 Reducing carbon dioxide emissions: The greenhouse effect has a fundamental impact on the rise of temperatures.
 A major contributor to emissions from the construction industry is from the embodied carbon and the carbon in use.
 The embodied carbon is the emissions needed for the extraction, production and transportation of the materials.
 The carbon in use is the CO2 emitted during the building’s operational life.
 In addition, the emissions associated with the disposal have an influence on the total emissions.

-Adapting the environment to the users: A research focused on the design of the façade around the occupant’s health, wellbeing and ultimately their productivity is currently being carried out in collaboration with University of Cambridge and Permasteelisa.
+Adapting the environment to the users: Research focused on the design of the façade around the occupant’s health, well-being and ultimately productivity is currently being carried out in collaboration with the University of Cambridge and Permasteelisa.
 Façade Impulse aims to evaluate parameters such as daylight, natural ventilation, thermal comfort and acoustics.
-The research allows the understanding of the performance of the façade in terms of occupant satisfaction, using subsequently this data to develop strategies for the next generation of façade to enhance the occupant’s wellbeing.
+The research allows the understanding of the performance of the façade in terms of occupant satisfaction, using subsequently this data to develop strategies for the next generation of façade to enhance the occupant’s well-being.